Bartender Training

 Bartender Training and Dram Shop Laws exist to protect the public.
 These laws hold alcohol service providers liable for damages related to intoxicated or underage alcohol sales.
 Bartender Training promotes responsible alcohol service through education.
 Alcohol safety education discourages the sale of alcohol to intoxicated individuals.
 By discouraging intoxicated alcohol sales, bartender training encourages Dram Shop Law compliance.

 Bartender Training is a component of Dram Shop Law.
 A dram shop law is a civil liability statute dictating dram shop liability for negligent alcohol service.
 Bartender training mitigates Dram Shop Liability by discouraging negligent alcohol service.
 Negligent alcohol service occurs when bartenders do not discontinue service despite visible intoxication.
-When this happens, Dram Shop liability may hold the bar and its bartenders liable.
+Dram Shop liability may hold the bar and its bartenders liable when this happens.

 The legal standard in dram shop liability cases may be different.
 The plaintiff’s burden of proof is usually to show that the establishment was negligent.
 However, the statute may include relevant information that can help establish negligence.